TheAlchemist404/twitch-chatbox-bot/README.md

 # twitch-chatbox-bot

-Simple HTML page that can be used to display Twitch chat
+Simple HTML page that can be used to display Twitch chat, now with an altenative animation

 ## Usage with OBS Studio

-### Simple

-1. Add browser source for URL https://steve1337.github.io/twitch-chatbox-bot/ChatboxBot.html#CHANNEL_NAME

-### Customized

 1. Download ChatboxBot.html
 1. Change the channel name and customize anything else you want to change